-With rising momentum in the open access movement one stinging issue in traditional publishing industry has been the allegation of keeping high profit margins.
-It’s not to be forgotten that profits are also made in other spheres of scientific research which might not be as visible, and the said profit provides publishers with the means to invest in new products, services and tools for the benefit of the research community.
+With a rising momentum in the open access movement, one stinging issue in the traditional publishing industry has been the allegation of keeping high-profit margins.
+It’s not to be forgotten that profits are also made in other spheres of scientific research which might not be as visible, and the said profit provides publishers with the means to invest in new products, services, and tools for the benefit of the research community.

-While larger organizations may be investing their money in innovations that only their size can sustain financially, smaller publishers can opt the digital way to minimize the cost of production and delivery.
-Powered by digital technologies online publishing helps publishers by eliminating the costs associated with producing and distributing a printed journal.
-Integration of AI into the online publishing platforms creates a highly advanced and streamlined publishing environment with least human interaction required.
+While larger organizations may be investing their money in innovations that only their size can sustain financially, smaller publishers can opt for the digital way to minimize the cost of production and delivery.
+Powered by digital technologies, online publishing helps publishers by eliminating the costs associated with producing and distributing a printed journal.
+Integration of AI into online publishing platforms creates a highly advanced and streamlined publishing environment with the least human interaction required.

-Publishers can leverage digital publishing platforms like iPC Scholar which provide swift and economical publishing while offering more value in terms of services. iPC Scholar allows digital publishing of content in various forms like journals, ebooks, videos and even learning courses.
-It allows publishers to diversify their content offering, adding to sources of revenue.
-Actionable analytics provided in the platform give great insights on current business and product performances which can be leveraged to offer tailored services to targeted consumers.
+Publishers can leverage digital publishing platforms like iPC Scholar, which provide swift and economical publishing while offering more value in terms of services. iPC Scholar allows the digital publishing of content in various forms like journals, eBooks, videos, and even learning courses.
+It allows publishers to diversify their content offerings, adding to sources of revenue.
+Actionable analytics provided in the platform gives great insights into current business and product performance which can be leveraged to offer tailored services to targeted consumers.

-Having faced many challenges in the recent years academic publishing now needs to come of age, driven by data and intelligence the industry can fuel its own growth and reformation led by technologies like artificial intelligence.
-What we are seeing today is just the beginning, AI is a new born baby (just learning to debate us humans), which in theory will grow up to become artificial superintelligence or technological singularity, of which the limits are hard to predict.
+Having faced many challenges in recent years, academic publishing now needs to come of age; driven by data and intelligence, and the industry can fuel its own growth and reformation led by technologies like artificial intelligence.
+What we are seeing today is just the beginning; AI is a new-born baby (just learning to debate us humans), which in theory, will grow up to become artificial superintelligence or technological singularity, for which the limits are hard to predict.
 This explosion of intelligence is a long way, but meanwhile the growth in AI will have steadily growing influence in every aspect of our lives, and all the industries.
-Academic publishing, the industry responsible for communication of global scientific developments, including AI itself, will be at the centre of this development.
+Academic publishing, the industry responsible for communication of global scientific developments including AI itself, will be at the centre of this development.